-Web page: Interdepartmental Programme in War Studies
+Web page: War Studies Programme

-15.1 Programme Offered
+Programme Offered

 The degree Master of Arts in War Studies is awarded to officers and civilians who successfully complete a programme of studies comprised of either a Course pattern, a Thesis pattern, or a Directed Research Project (DRP) pattern.
 A Master of Arts Degree in War Studies through part-time registration in the Distance Learning Programme was initiated in 1992.
 This Programme is aimed at allowing officers and a number of civilians to continue their full-time employment while simultaneously pursuing an upper-level degree.
 To this end, a number of courses taught by RMC are available on the Internet.